Menu

 Outpatient Educational Experiences

-• Core Topics in Internal Medicine Primary Care: This is a resident led session reviewing a topic from the Hopkins Ambulatory Care Modules.
-Content can also be taken from MKSAP questions or other resources.
-Over 3 years, residents should have been exposed to the entire Hopkins PEAC Ambulatory Curriculum.
+• Core Topics in Internal Medicine Primary Care: This is a resident led session reviewing a topic from the Hopkins PEAC Ambulatory Care Modules.
+Content may be supplemented with other resources, such as MKSAP questions.
+Over 3 years, residents cover the entire Hopkins PEAC Ambulatory Curriculum.
 Residents are encouraged to try various teaching modalities to improve teaching skills.
-Faculty/Chief Resident will be available to coach and provide feedback after the session.
-Since you may be scheduled to present on the first day of block, it is advisable to create your presentation early.
+Coaching and feedback are available from faculty prior to and after each session.

 • "Doctoring Skills" Sample Topics

-• Intro to Patient Centered Interviewing (Emotion Handling, Reflective Listening, Agenda Setting);
+• Relationship Centered Interviewing (Emotion Handling, Reflective Listening, Agenda Setting)

 • Teaching Skills for Clinical Care and Group Presentations